Host Equal Justice Works Fellows & Law Students

 The Project

-Gabriella engages in advocacy, public education, outreach, and litigation to challenge the use of religion to discriminate against individuals seeking reproductive health care and LGBTQ New Yorkers.
+Gabriella engaged in advocacy, public education, outreach, and litigation to challenge the use of religion to discriminate against individuals seeking reproductive health care and LGBTQIA+ New Yorkers.

-• Collaborated with a community coalition to intervene in a proposed merger between a secular hospital and religious health care system in Schenectady to help educate the public and elevate the impact of religious directives on reproductive health care and LGBTQ-inclusive care
+• Supported on-the-ground efforts to preserve comprehensive access to care in a proposed merger between a secular community hospital and religious health care system in Schenectady, NY, and collaborated with a community coalition to help educate the public and elevate the impact of religious directives on reproductive health care and LGBTQIA+-inclusive care

 • Worked on the Princess Janae Place v.
 NYS Office of Temporary and Disability Assistance litigation team, a case suing the state benefits agency for discriminating based on gender identity against nonbinary New York residents seeking public assistance